open/close all folders

 - Innocent Blue Eyes: In various close-ups you can see that he has them.

-- Innocently Insensitive: Sometimes he can act unintentionally annoying to Ren.
+- Innocently Insensitive: He acts unintentionally annoying to Ren.

-- Iron Butt Monkey: A lot less than Ren.
-He often gets beat up by Ren but still remains as happy as ever.
+- Iron Butt Monkey: He often gets beat up by Ren but still remains as happy as ever.

 - Jerkass Ball: Similar to Ren, while the Games seasons mostly remained loyal to his original Kindhearted Simpleton persona, there are more frequent instances of Stimpy acting obnoxious, spoilt or high order Innocently Insensitive when the plot requires it.note